ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 ## Routing

-To illustrate how features and a pipeline tree works together, let's have a look about how routing works.
+To illustrate how features and a pipeline tree work together, let's have a look at how routing works.

 Routing, like other features, is normally installed like this: